-What emotions or desires did you actually experience (the Stoics use the technical term 'passions' for both).
-Remember, we're only really interested in feelings that might be considered irrational in the sense of being misguided and negative.
-So, following on from our examples above, you might write down that you felt excessively anxious or angry about being criticised, or that you felt a strong craving to eat junk food, which you found hard to resist.
-Remember that you're also trying to catch these feelings early, so try to note 'early-warning signs', which are often sensations such as trembling when afraid, although sometimes they might be thoughts such as telling yourself 'just one won't hurt' when you're tempted to eat something unhealthy.
+What emotions or desires did you actually experience?
+(The Stoics use the technical term 'passions' for both.)
+Remember, we're only interested in feelings that might be considered irrational in the sense of being misguided and negative.
+Following on from our examples above, you might write down that you felt excessively anxious or angry about being criticised, or that you felt a strong craving to eat junk food, which you found hard to resist.
+Remember that you're also trying to catch these feelings early, so try to note 'early-warning signs', which are often sensations such as trembling when afraid, or thoughts such as telling yourself 'just one won't hurt' when you're tempted to eat something unhealthy.